Hey! Thanks for stopping by.

 My daughters, ages eight and five, have done short-term study abroad stints in five countries, including Guatemala, China, Taiwan, Thailand, and Spain.
 The girls went to local schools and my wife and I got time for ourselves to explore the cities as a couple – and as solos.
 I highly recommend this strategy in your travels, if you can swing it.

-It’s been about two years since we returned from our adventures around the world and to our normal life of work and school.
+It’s been over two years since we returned from our adventures around the world and to our normal life of work and school.
 Has that stopped our family travel?
 Heck no.

 No, we didn’t sell our house and all of our belongings to go all-in on our travel dreams.
 We took it step by step, and figured out our comfort zones and how much we were willing to sacrifice (money, career, relationships, etc.).

 Why?
 Family travel has been the ultimate way to spend quality time with our kids, learn with them, and have some good-ol’ fun along the way.

 Family travel is something you’ve got to be intentional about, work for, and make part of your lifestyle.
 Start small.
 Go slowly.
 You’ll figure things out along the way.